Arquisoft/wichat_es6a/README.md

 ## 🎮 Try the Application

-You can access and try our application at the following link:
+You can access and try our application, WiChat, at the following link: http://20.224.160.229:3000

-+ 20.224.160.229:3000

 ## 👥 Contributors